audaxland/biblebot/README.md

 # BibleBot

 A Retrieval Only Chatbot (ROC) that responds with verses from the bible.
 It is basically a RAG app without the generation part.
 The app runs entirely in the browser (without the need for a backend).

-It is build using reactJs, vite, tensorflow.js, universal-sentence-encoder, tailwindcss, parquetjs and hyparquet
+The app is build using:

+- reactJs
+- tensorflow.js
+- universal-sentence-encoder
+- vite
+- tailwindcss
+- parquetjs
+- hyparquet
+- react-icons
+- react-spinners

+# Demo

+Try out the app at https://biblebot.audaxland.net/

 # Usage